[PREV - COMPUTER_SCIENCE_PROOF] [TOP]

 cites the perl that geeks like to pretend

-influence of arises out of that their objections
+influence of arises out of that their objections to

-on his design culture the hard-edged
+on his design culture hard-edged knowledge

-that lies at the heart
+of perl. that lies at the heart

-An artificial of their discipline.
+of their discipline.

-some concepts My contention is that this
+language using My contention is that this

-from natural isn't so, and can't be so,
+some concepts isn't so, and can't be so,

-languages. and it's best to think of
+from natural and it's best to think of

-it as a cultural mis-match.
+languages. it as a cultural mis-match.

 [ref]